laurent-lao/spaceconcordia-initiation/README.md

 ## Spacecraft Division

-The initiation task consists of researching and compiling information on software development practice in the spacecraft industry.
+The initiation task consists of researching and compiling information on software development practice in the spacecraft industry and commonly used tools/OS to establish a foundation of knowledge about spacecrafts to build upon.